 h. pro- ‘through’

-The glosses give rough approximations of the meanings, but are precise enough to show that the prefixes encode paths that the motion events in question follow.
+The glosses give only rough approximations of the meanings, but are precise enough to show that the prefixes encode paths that the motion events in question follow.
 By adding the prefix v- ‘into’ to a motion verb, we create a verb that denotes movement along a path into a three-dimensional space.
 The prefix vy- ‘out of’, on the other hand, creates a prefixed motion verb describing a path out of a three-dimensional space.
 While examples like these are insufficient to represent the complexity of the system, the meanings given in (5) show that the relevant prefixes are much more than aspectual markers, since they convey information about spatial paths.
 Janda et al. (2013) have drawn attention to similarities between Russian and Australian languages and argued that Russian prefixes function as verb classifiers, parallel to numeral classifiers of nouns.
 Regardless of whether one accepts the verb classifier hypothesis advanced by Janda et al. (2013), it is evident that prefixation adds a whole layer of complexity to the Russian verbs of motion, which L2 learners struggle with.

 Since the path is marked by a prefix, while the manner of motion is described by the verb stem, Russian is a satellite-framed language in the typology of Talmy (2000: 222).
 Notice that the prefixes in (5a-f) constitute three pairs of antonyms: ‘into’ – ‘out of’, ‘to’ – ‘away from’, and ‘up to’ and ‘away from’.
 The prefixes u- in (5d) and ot- in (5f) are given the same gloss, but are not used interchangeably.
 While the former describes movement out of a three-dimensional space (e.g. uexat’ iz Rossii ‘leave Russia’), the latter is used in situations where someone or something moves further away from a point in space (ot’’exat’ ot doma ‘drive (further) away from the house’).

 Table 3 gives the frequencies of prefixed verbs with the prefixes in (5) as well as frequencies for the corresponding simplex verbs.
-The data are gathered from the Russian National Corpus (manually disambiguated ), as described in section 3.
+The data are gathered from the Russian National Corpus (manually disambiguated subcorpus), as described in section 3.
 Figure 3, which gives percentages based on Table 3, shows two things clearly.
 First of all, it is evident that prefixed verbs are much more frequent than simplex verbs, since prefixed verbs account for 70% of the examples.
 This entails that it is strategic to provide input with prefixed verbs to L2 learners.
 Traditionally, students are first exposed to simplex verbs, and only when they have mastered the simplex verbs, they go on to study prefixed motion verbs (e.g. Muravyova 1995 and Mahota 1996).
 Frequency data of the type we present in Table 3 and Figure 3 may be taken as inspiration to rethink this traditional set-up.
 Would it be advantageous to start with prefixed verbs, and then proceed to simplex verbs instead?
-We leave this question open for future consideration, but note that constructional profiles of kind reported in this article potentially far-reaching implications for L2 instruction.
+We leave this question open for future consideration, but note that constructional profiles of the kind reported in this article have potentially far-reaching implications for L2 instruction.

 A second observation that can be made on the basis of Table 3 and Figure 3 is that not all prefixes are equally important.
 The two pairs of antonyms in (5a-d) account for almost 50% of the examples, while the remaining four prefixes in (5e-h) represent less than 25% of the examples.
 Clearly, therefore, it is strategic to focus on constructions with the four prefixes in (5a-d) in the input for L2 learners of Russian verbs of motion.